docs/svelte/01-introduction/01-overview.md # Svelte 5 Reference ## Overview Svelte is a compiler-based framework for building web UIs. It turns declarative components into optimized JavaScript. ```svelte ``` Components contain HTML, CSS, and JavaScript. Use with SvelteKit for full-stack apps. ## doc

 ...

-{/if} ``` ## Local vs Global Transitions are local by default - they only play when their immediate block is created/destroyed. ```svelte {#if x} {#if y}
+{/if} ``` ## Local vs Global Local (default): only play when their block is created/destroyed Global: play when any parent block changes ```svelte {#if x} {#if y}

 fades in and out only when y changes